FredsTechVerse/deploying-firebase/README.md

 - If it works locally `node index.js`, then it works via simulation `firebase serve`, and it will definitely work well on deployment `firebase deploy`.
 - Remember to delete previous Firebase initializations on your desktop.
 (This was the main issue I encountered)
 - No funny directories or sub-directories should be created.
+-`app.listen` is notorious in bringing the address already in use error on `firebase serve`.
+Get rid of it!

 ## GRANTING PUBLIC ACCESS